KFZX: Midland RockHounds radio

 After a successful debut with basketball, Gap Broadcasting decided to move the 2009 Texas League Oakland Athletics affiliate Midland RockHounds radio network games to KFZX, a move which was criticized by some as News Talk 550 KCRS had been the broadcast home of the Midland franchise since their debut in 1972.
 Despite the move, the broadcasts would essentially remain the same.
 Bob Hards remains the play-by-play voice, a position he has currently held for 18 years, and sponsorships remain intact.
 Regular Jack FM broadcasts were not heard during the games, as the games were broadcast live with a pre-game usually 15 to 30 minutes before the opening pitch and then a post-game show, which usually lasted 10 to 20 minutes.
 The Jack FM feed resumed immediately after the post-game show.
 The contract lasted for one season, at which time the RockHounds home games were moved to sister station KMRK.

 In 2013 the RockHounds would return to KFZK for a partial schedule.
 KFZK served as the home for all weekday afternoon games and when the Houston Texans, Texas Tech Red Raiders, or Midland High and Midland Lee football was scheduled to air at the same time on sister station Newstalk 550 KCRS.

 Odessa Jackalopes radio

 During the 2009 Texas High School baseball playoffs, TSRN (the Texas Sports Radio Network) asked Jack FM if they would be interested in broadcasting the OHS baseball team playoff games.
 They replied that they had no interest in broadcasting high school sports at this time, but they announced that there sports programming would continue to increase as they began broadcasting the 2009-2010 Odessa Jackalopes CHL Hockey games.
 This marked the first time that Jack FM didn't get a sports broadcast from a current contract, instead acquiring the Jackalopes contract from rival station KMCM.
 The broadcast rights also allowed them to take over the Monday night talk show Hockey Talk.

-High School Football
+High school football

-In 2016 KFZX acquired the rights to air the second half of Midland Lee/Midland High football games alongside NewsTalk 550.
+In 2016, KFZX acquired the rights to air the second half of Midland Lee/Midland High football games alongside NewsTalk 550.